 Tenants by the Entirety: Who Owns What?

-This prevents Tom from selling the property or, in many states, from placing a mortgage against it or using it as collateral without Sue's cooperation and consent.
-She owns the property, too.
-Tom's or Sue's creditors can't reach the asset, at least not for debts in just one spouse's name.
-If Tom is sued for a $50,000 unpaid debt that he contracted for in his sole name, that creditor cannot force the sale of the property or place a lien against it because it is also owned by Sue, who is not a contractual party to the debt.
+Tom's or Sue's creditors typically can't reach the asset, at least not for debts that are in just one of their names.
+If Tom is sued for a $50,000 unpaid debt that he contracted for in his sole name, that creditor cannot force the sale of the property or place a lien against it because it's also owned by Sue, and Sue isn't a contractual party to the debt.

 Tenants by the Entirety Have Rights of Survivorship

-The property passes outside probate to the surviving spouse instead of to the deceased spouse's heirs-at-law or under the terms of the deceased spouse's estate plan.
+The property passes outside probate to the surviving spouse rather than to the deceased spouse's heirs or under the terms of the decedent's estate plan.
 In fact, a spouse can't legally include TBE property in an estate plan because of this survivorship provision.

 What States Observe This Form of Tenancy?

-- Alaska, Indiana, Kentucky, New York, North Carolina, Oregon and Rhode Island reserve this type of ownership for real estate only.
+Illinois, Indiana, Kentucky, Michigan, New York, North Carolina, and Oregon reserve this type of ownership for real estate only.

-- On the other end of the spectrum, couples can only hold their homesteads as tenants by the entirety in Illinois.
-They can't buy and title investment real estate this way.
+Couples can only hold their homesteads as tenants by the entirety in Illinois.
+They can't buy and title investment real estate in this way.

 NOTE: State laws can change frequently.
 Please consult with an attorney for the most up-to-date advice if you're considering holding title to property this way.
 The information contained in this article is not legal advice and it is not a substitute for legal advice.